marijnh/Eloquent-JavaScript/11_async.md

 No matter how closely together events, such as timeouts or incoming requests, happen, a JavaScript environment will only run one program at a time.
-You can think of this as it running a big loop _around_ your program, called the event loop.
+You can think of this as it running a big loop _around_ your program, called the _event loop_.
 When there's nothing to be done, that loop is stopped.
 But as soon as events come in, they are added to a queue and the corresponding code is executed one after the other.
 Because no two things run at the same time, slow-running code might delay the handling of other events.

 This example sets a timeout, but then dallies until after the timeout's intended point of time, causing the timeout to be late.